Lucifer Rising (Bobby Beausoleil soundtrack): Creation

-The Lucifer Rising film project had its genesis in 1956 when Kenneth Anger conceived of making a film that would be antithetical to his previous film, Scorpio Rising, a dark film exploring death image fixations in the outlaw motorcycle culture.
+The Lucifer Rising film project had its genesis in 1966 when Kenneth Anger conceived of making a film that would be antithetical to his previous film, Scorpio Rising, a dark film exploring death image fixations in the outlaw motorcycle culture.
 In contrast, the filmmaker wanted his new film to be a celebration of a rebellious "bringer of light" themed imagery.

 In early 1967, Anger attended The Invisible Circus, an erotic-themed counterculture event held at Glide Memorial Church, where Bobby Beausoleil was performing with his band, The Orkustra.
 Impressed by Beausoleil's performance, Anger approached him about playing the starring role in his new film.
 After some discussion, Beausoleil agreed on the condition that he would create the soundtrack for the project.
 They worked on the film project together through the summer of that year but the collaboration fell apart in the fall, coinciding with the rapid disintegration of the counterculture scene in San Francisco.

 In 1972, Kenneth Anger approached Jimmy Page of the rock band Led Zeppelin with a proposal to compose the soundtrack for his resurrected film project, Lucifer Rising.
 Anger announced in a 1972 interview with Variety magazine, that Page would be composing the soundtrack and also stated that the film was near completion.
 He also (erroneously) claimed that Page was involved in the creation of the film itself.

 Composition for the album was halted when Anger, following a dispute with Page's wife Charlotte, was thrown out of the basement of Page's London mansion.
 Page had previously allowed Anger to reside in the basement for at least the duration of the film's production, although the particulars of the arrangement are unclear.
 Nevertheless, following his eviction, Anger began to criticize Page and his wife in the press.
 Anger said, "I'm beginning to think Jimmy has dried up as a musician.
 He has got no themes, no inspiration, no melodies to offer."

 After learning of Page's exit from the production of the soundtrack, state prisoner Bobby Beausoleil wrote to Anger from Tracy Prison (also known as Deuel Vocational Institution) in San Joaquin County, California.
 Beausoleil suggested that he should compose the soundtrack for Lucifer Rising, as the two had originally agreed a decade earlier.
-He told Anger that be believed he could obtain approval from the prison administration to record his compositions within the institution.
+He told Anger that he believed he could obtain approval from the prison administration to record his compositions within the institution.
 Anger provided a modest $3,000 for the purchase of recording equipment.

 Beausoleil enlisted the sponsorship of Minerva Bertholf, a teacher at the prison, to facilitate the purchase of recording equipment.
 Permission to proceed with the project was granted by the Warden.
 Beausoleil formed the Freedom Orchestra with fellow inmates, and recorded the album in the prison using instruments built in the prison handicraft shop.
 Anger was enthusiastic about the project, and he would occasionally visit Tracy Prison to discuss the project with Beausoleil.